 Exposure Ordering For Efficient Use of the Orbital Visibility Period

 Changes in instrument and detector usage between observations require time to complete.
 Whenever possible, visits should be constructed and exposures ordered such that instrument configuration transitions occur between orbital visibility periods.
 A new visit at such transitions ensures maximum scheduling flexibility.

 Target Pointing Changes > 1 Degree Require a New Visit

-Target separations smaller than 2 arc minutes introduce SAMs (see Section 6.4.4 of the HST Primer) that consume orbital visibility.
+Target separations smaller than 2 arc minutes introduce SAMs (see the HST Primer: Orbital Visibility, Acquisition Times, and Overheads) that consume orbital visibility.
 For separations larger than that, major spacecraft slews are generated which can be scheduled between orbital visibility periods.
 These slews do not interfere with the amount of time available for science exposures.
 However, target pointing and orbital viewing (exposure) requirements determine the orbital visibility period and the number of days of scheduling opportunities for a visit.
 Since each target on the sky has its own unique target availability (days per year), the intersection of the individual target scheduling windows determines the total suitability for the visit during the observing cycle.
 Therefore, combining targets with large separations into single visits can have the effect of restricting the total number of scheduling opportunities for the visit.
 The visit may even be completely unschedulable.
 The suitability problem increases with target separation.
 Placing widely separated targets in separate visits maximizes the scheduling opportunities for all targets.
 Given this, target separations up to 1 degree are allowed in a single visit subject to the guidelines mentioned above.
 Separations greater than 1 degree are disallowed in a single visit to help ensure that visit structures are not created which are unnecessarily restrictive or even completely unschedulable.

 Unused Orbital Visibility Periods Prohibited in a Visit